 What should I bring for RVing at Playa Salinita near Loreto?

 Bring drinking water with you if you don’t have a filtration system attached to your tank.
-We have an Acuva UV water filtration system built into our RV, and we haven’t had any issues drinking Mexico water straight out of our fresh water tank.
+We have an Acuva UV water filtration system built into our RV, and we haven’t had any issues drinking Mexican water straight out of our fresh water tank.

 Here’s what we pack when we’re going to be dry camping on the beach and if you’re RVing as a family, then here are some of the best camping board games according to our boys when we’re just hanging out on the beach instead of spending the evening in town.